 Benefits of Robotic welding

-Robotic weld cells provide an even safer work environment, dramatically reducing arc glare, overspray, and direct contact with the robot and part.
-A robot welder is more consistent and can move from one weld to the next quickly, speeding up the entire process.
+Robotic weld cells provide an even safer working environment with a reduction in arc flash, spatter and the inability to get close to the robot and the parts.
+A robot welder is far more consistent and can move quickly from part to part, increasing overall speed.

-• Cut the Cost of Direct Labor & Safety: The cost of manual welding can be steep.
-It requires time, skill and concentration.
-It is also dangerous.
-Flash, fumes, sparks, and heat make manual welding a taxing and hazardous job.
-With robotic welding, you will protect workers and reduce costs.
-These systems endure the hazards and often increase production.
-Insurance and accident-related costs are also reduced considerably.
+- Reduce Cost of Direct Labour & Safety: The cost of manual welding is costly; both in time, skilled welders, and concentration.
+It is also hazardous.
+Flash, fumes, sparks, and heat make manual welding a difficult, stressful, and dangerous job.
+Robotic welding manages the safety of workers and saves money on direct labour costs.
+Robotic systems can endure the hazard and typically boost production.
+Insurance and accident related costs are also reduced.

 Limitations

-A solution to this problem is the swivel, which permits the passage of compressed air, cooling water, electric current, and signals within a single rotating unit.
+The swivel is a solution to this problem by allowing the flow of compressed air, cooling water, electric current, and signals through one rotating assembly.

 Other limitations of robotic welding: